cdktf/cdktf-provider-newrelic/API.md

 - *Type:* `number`

-The base threshold for the SLA report.
+The base threshold (in seconds) to calculate the apdex score for use in the SLA report.
+(Default 7 seconds).

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/newrelic/r/synthetics_monitor#sla_threshold SyntheticsMonitor#sla_threshold}